kbernhagen/fah-minder/README.md

 A macOS utility for the [folding@home](https://foldingathome.org) client version 8.

-This is my excuse to learn Swift.
-So don't expect best practices.
+This is my excuse to learn Swift, so don't expect best practices.

-Tested on macOS 10.14, 10.15, 12.3.
+Runs on macOS 10.14 or later.

 ## Usage

 ```
-OVERVIEW: A macOS utility for the folding@home client version 8.
+OVERVIEW: macOS utility for the folding@home client version 8

 USAGE: fah-minder <subcommand>